mwz-cg/playground-es6-and-beyond-part-1/statement.md

 const incremented = values.map(element => element + 1);
 console.log(incremented);
 ```

-An arrow function can either return an expression directly (as is the case here), or have a normal body with statements if it begins with `{`.
-This means that if you want to return an object directly you should wrap it in parentheses.

 With this new syntax, it becomes much more feasible to *currify* a function, i.e. go from this: